dart-archive/ffigen/README.md

 ### How to get typedefs to Native and Dart type of a function?

 By default these types are inline.
 But you can use the `expose-typedef` subkey for functions to generate them.
+This will expose the Native and Dart type.
+E.g - for a function named `hello`, the generated typedefs are named as `NativeHello` and `DartHello`.

 Example -
 ```yaml